Nitrokey/nitrokey-documentation/pro/linux/full-disk-encryption-with-cryptsetup-luks.md

 ## Known Issues

-The script seems to work only with manually-partitioned volumes, that are composed of an unencrypted /boot partition, and an encrypted root / volume.
+So far, the script works only with manually-partitioned volumes, that are composed of an unencrypted `/boot` partition, and an encrypted root `/` partition.

-There are some errors that are recurrent when the partitioning is done automatically using the installation interface on Ubuntu and Debian.
+Please do not select the automatic full-disk encryption provided by the operating system you are using for this guide.
+You will face recurrent errors when the partitioning is done automatically, using the installation interface on Ubuntu and Debian.

 ## Instructions